Best Deviled Eggs

 Instructions

-• In a small mixing bowl (or a mini food processor), the yolks, mayonnaise, dijon, mustard, pickle juice, worcestershire, paprika, black pepper, salt, and .
+• In a small mixing bowl (or a mini food processor), combine the yolks, mayonnaise, Dijon, mustard, pickle juice, Worcestershire sauce, paprika, black pepper, salt, and cayenne pepper (or hot sauce).
 Using a fork, mash until really smooth.

-• In a large piping bag fitted with an extra large star tip, place filling inside.
-Pipe into halved egg whites.
+• In a large piping bag fitted with an extra-large star tip, place the filling inside.
+Pipe the mixture into the halved egg whites.

 • Garnish with additional paprika and parsley or chives, if desired.